-The basic steps to calculate your FAS are to total your regular biweekly pay for 26 pay periods (one year), divide that figure by 26, and multiply that amount by 2.175.
+To calculate your Normal Pension Base, multiply the gross bi-weekly pay amount by 2.175.
 A detailed explanation can be found in the Service Pension Section (page 3).

-Step 2 - Calculate Your Pension Percentage
+Step 2 - Calculate Your YOS Percentage

 Calculate your YOS percentage based on your total years of service credit.
-You are credited with 40% of your Final Average Salary (FAS) at 20 years of service.
-You receive an additional 3% per year.
-The maximum percentage of FAS payable is 70% at 30 years of service.
-(See the percentage equivalency chart in the sample on page 4.)
-When computing your pension, YOS are calculated to the last completed pay period worked.
+You must have a minimum of 20 years of service credit.
+You receive 2% per year for the first 24 years of service; 7% for the completed 25th year of service; and 3% per year for years over 25.
+The maximum percentage payable is 70% with 30 years of service.
+See the percentage equivalency chart in the sample on (page 31) When computing your pension, YOS are calculated to the last completed pay period worked.
 (Please note that lost service time will be subtracted from your YOS percentage calculation.)